 A lot of aspiring sports bloggers get excited and jump in without a proper plan or roadmap.
 That’s why they often find themselves faced with challenges and obstacles that they have no idea how to overcome.

-And while you may not have blogging experience, a formal education, or connections in the industry to have a successful sports blog, you still need a proper plan to follow when creating such a platform for yourself.
+And while you may not have blogging experience, a formal education, or connections in the industry to have a successful sports blog, you still need a proper plan to follow when creating such a platform for yourself and I can help.

 How to Start a Sports Blog in 10 Steps: